olofer/mpyfss/readme.md

 # mpyfss

 Linear time-invariant (LTI) system identification of multiple-input multiple-output (MIMO) systems.
-Uses vector auto-regression (VARX) combined with model reduction.
+Uses vector auto-regression (VARX) combined with weighted model reduction.
 The signal data can be provided in multiple batches.

 This `mpyfss` repository contains reworked ***selected pieces*** from the `mpfss` repository (https://github.com/olofer/mpfss) which is strictly `matlab`/`octave` and therefore less accessible in many use-cases.